hashicorp/terraform-website/content/source/docs/enterprise-beta/private/install.html.md

   * Hostname and port of SMTP service
   * Type of authentication (plain or login)
   * Username and password
-  * Email address to use as the sender for emails originating from TFE
+  * Email address to use as the sender for emails originating from Terraform Enterprise
 * (Optional) **Twilio Credentials**: Terraform Enterprise can use Twilio for SMS-based 2-factor authentication.
 If Twilio is not configurated, virtual MFA device based 2FA (e.g. Google Authenticator) will still be available.

 ### Required Variables